 Staff Profiles

-Carmel Leslie – Programme Manager
+Carmel Leslie – Programme Manager and Athlete Performance Life-style Coach

 Carmel started with the Otago Academy of Sport in January of 2019.
 She took over from Micheal Coutts who left to join the police force.
-She has worked in sport in many different capacities over her working life, from sport development, coaching, running a sports, athlete/coach mentoring and being a gymnastics coach at a regional and national level.
+She has worked in sport in many different capacities over her working life, from sport development, coaching, sports administration, athlete/coach mentoring and being a gymnastics coach at a regional and national level.
 She had some time out of sport working as a stunt woman on Xena and Hercules and other short films before heading overseas with her husband who was a professional rugby player.
 Carmel comes from a high performance background herself as a former NZ gymnast, competing at many international events through her elite years including 2x World Games, Commonwealth Games and Pacific Alliance competitions.
-She studied P.E and Physiology at University and has spent a huge part of her life working in sport administration, coaching and sports science.
+She studied P.E and Physiology at University and has spent a huge part of her life working in sports administration, coaching and sports science.
 She has been involved with the Dunedin Gymnastic Academy for over seventeen years where she coached all ages and stages but of recent times coached our senior and international gymnasts.
-She has coached the Otago gymnastics team for over 10 years and more recently a NZ team who toured Hawaii in January 2019.
+She has coached the Otago gymnastics team for over 10 years and a NZ team who toured Hawaii in January 2019.
 She was appointed as the NZ Gymnastics Manager for the Pac Rim and Oceania Games in 2020, however this was unfortunately cancelled due to Covid-19.
 These roles have all been a great honour for Carmel and she values the experiences in both sports administration, coaching and club development and believes this experience is useful in the role as Programme Manager at OAS.

 Craig Turner – Mental Skills Coach / OAS administrative support